Glamis Castle: Description

 The towers in front of the castle each measure 7 m in diameter and are about 4 m high, each having a modern parapet.
 The walls are 1 m thick.

 There is a small chapel within the castle with seating for 46 people.
 The story given to visitors by castle tour guides states that one seat in the chapel is always reserved for the "White Lady" (supposedly a ghost which inhabits the castle), thought to be Janet Douglas, Lady Glamis.
 According to the guides, the chapel is still used regularly for family functions, but no one is allowed to sit in that seat.

 Archives

 The clock tower houses the castle's archives which include a wide range of historical material relating to the castle and the Bowes and Lyon families.
 These include a papal bull and the memoirs of Mary Eleanor Bowes.
-The Glamis archives have a close connection with the archives at the University of Dundee, and researchers who wish to consult material held in the Glamis Castle Archive do so in the search room at the University.
+The Glamis archives have a close connection with the archives at the University of Dundee, and researchers who wish to consult material held in the Glamis Castle Archive do so in the search room at the university.

 In popular culture

 In the British children’s television series Thomas & Friends, Lord Callan’s castle is based on Glamis Castle.

-The 1982 Yoko Tsuno album La Proie et l'ombre by Roger Leloup prominently features the fictional "Loch Castle", which is drawn as being near-identical to Glamis Castle.
+The cover design of the 1982 Yoko Tsuno album La Proie et l'ombre, by Roger Leloup, prominently features the fictional "Loch Castle", which is drawn as being near-identical to Glamis Castle.

+In Star Trek The Next Generation, season 7 episode 14, "Sub Rosa", Glamis Castle is mentioned by the planet's Governor.